thebettermay/1337task/README.md

 # 1337 coding task

 This is my coding assignment for 1337.
-I used Vue2 + Typescript (I used it for the first time), Vuex for store management, Vuetify lib (which lets me easily apply some margin and padding styling, provides simple grid system + can use Material Design icons ), SASS variables.
+I used Vue2 + Typescript, Vuex for store management, Vuetify lib (which lets me easily apply some margin and padding styling, provides simple grid system + can use Material Design icons ), SASS variables.
 I also wanted to write some tests using Jest, but decided not to waste any more time.